+ward namifoca meran.

 Chemistry German History Religious

 Economics- History History-Politi- Education

 Sociology Latin cal Science Sociology

-Economics Mathematics Philosophy Science
+Economics .
+Mathematics Philosophy Science

 English Music Physics (Organic)

-French (organito).
+French (- 8/

-(3) Prospective elementary teachers are advised to select their minors from the following-one minor from one of the four subject fields: English Studies: Literature, Rhetoric, Language, Speech, Reading Art Studies: Music, Fine Arts, Industrial Arts Social Studies: Economics, Geography, History, Political Science, Sociology, Ethics Science Studies: Mathematics, Organic Science, Physics, Chemistry b.
+- (3) Prospective elementary teachers are advised to select their minors from the following-one minor from one of the four subject fields: English Studies: Literature, Rhetoric, English Speech, Reading Art Studies: Music, Fine Arts, Industrial Arts Social Studies: Economics, Geography, History, Political Science, Sociology, Ethics Science Studies: Mathematics, Organic Science, Physics, Chemistry

+- b.
 Calvin College requirements:

+10 hours

-(1) Bible 0 hours
+(1) Bible 10 hours

-(2) English language 6 hours
+(2) English 6 hours

 (3) History 6 hours

-(4) Foreign language 6 hours
+(4) Foreign language 8 hours

-(5) Natural Science $\check{4}$ hours
+(5) Natural Science 4 hours

-- c.
-Prospective teachers in elementary grades must include:

 d.
-Prospective teachers in secondary schools must also take Education 342 and at least one method course in their major or minor subject or subject fields from the following:
+Prospective teachers in secondary schools must also take Education 342 and at least one method course in their major or minor subject or subject fields from the following: Education 220, 307, 310, 324, 326, 328, 340, 330m....2 or 3 hours

-Education 220, 307, 310, 324, 326, 328, 340, 330m...2 or 3 hours A student who has had French, German or Latin in high school may have his number of hours prescribed in college reduced by four hours for each of the first two units of high school work.
+A student who has had French, German or Latin in high school may have his number of hours prescribed in college reduced by four hours for each of the first two units of high school work.
 One year of a foreign language must be taken in college.